LMSAIH/BuildNightsExercises/Week1/ToDolList/instructions.md

 6. Add a page title to the body:

-Inside the <body> section, at the very top, add an <h1></h1> tag.
+Inside the <body> section, at the very top, just below your <body> tag, create a <h1></h1> tag.
 This will serve as your page title.
 For example:
 <h1>Welcome to my To-Do List!</h1>.
 Note: h1 is the largest heading.
 If you want smaller headings, you can use h2 to h6.
-Only one h1 should be used per page.
+Only one h1 should be used per page, as it indicates that this is your main title.

 7. Create a container for your to-do list:

 Add a <div> element below the h1 tag.
 A <div> is a structural element used to group or organize content on a webpage.
 It doesn’t have built-in functionality but serves as a container.
 Assign the class="listContainer" attribute to this <div> for styling purposes.
+Class is an attribute that every element has, it provides a unique identifier to the element, so that it can be "selected" by other functions on our program.

 8. Add a form for user input:

-Inside the listContainer <div>, add a <form> element.
+Inside the listContainer <div>, create a <form> element.
 Assign the onsubmit="addTask(event)" attribute to the <form> tag.
 The onsubmit attribute will trigger a JavaScript function (addTask) when the form is submitted.
+This will be viewed in the coming steps.
+If the form is generated with any attributes once you create it, please delete all of them.
+You only need onsubmit for this specific exercise.

 9. Create input elements inside the form:

 Inside the <form>:
-Add the first <input> element:
+Right after the form tag, create the first <input> element:
-Use type="text" to specify that this is a text input field.
+Use the attribute type="text" to specify that this is a text input field.
-Add placeholder="Enter the task here..." to display a hint before the user types.
+Add the attribute placeholder="Enter the task here..." to display a hint before the user types.
-Add id="taskName" to uniquely identify the input element for JavaScript.
+Add the attribute identifier id="taskName" to uniquely identify the input element for JavaScript.
-Add the second <input> element:
+Add the second <input> element right after the first input element:
-Use type="submit" to make it a submit button.
+Use the attribute type="submit" to make it a submit button.
-Add class="submitButton" for styling.
+Add the attribute class="submitButton" for styling.
-Add value="Add task" to display the text "Add task" on the button.
+Add the attribute value="Add task" to display the text "Add task" on the button.

 10. Add a section for the task list: